Princess Henny and the Wonky Eggs

 The Story

-Princess Henny was a happy hen who loved her life on an unusual free-range egg farm in the English countryside.
+Princess Henny was a happy hen who loved her life on a free-range egg farm in the English countryside.
 One day, she was distraught to find that she had laid a wonky egg instead of her usual perfect one.
 In typical drama queen-style, she over-reacts and fears the worst.
-Thankfully, with the help of her friends on the farm and a visiting television news reporter and film crew, Princess Henny was surprised to discover that farm shop customers really love buying and eating wonky eggs.
+Thankfully, with the help of her friends on the farm and a visiting television news reporter and film crew, Princess Henny discovered that farm shop customers really love buying and eating wonky eggs.
 In fact, they are best-sellers!
 And why not?
-Wonky eggs taste just as good as perfect ones!
+Wonky eggs taste just as good as perfect ones (and cost less too)!

 Although Princess Henny and the Wonky Eggs is set on a fictitious free-range egg farm in Devon, the plot was inspired by a real farm in Berkshire where the author used to buy eggs for her family.